Asst. Prof. Andrejka Žejn, Ph. D.

 Prof. Marko Juvan, Ph.
 D.

-Research Advisor and Head of the Institute of Slovenian Literature and Literary Studies, Research Centre of the Slovenian Academy of Sciences and Arts; Professor of Slovenian literature at the University of Ljubljana and Postgraduate School ZRC SAZU.
+Member of the Academia Europaea and Slovenian Academy of Sciences and Arts, a Principal Research Associate at the ZRC SAZU Institute of Slovenian Literature and Literary Studies, and Professor of Slovenian Literature and Literary Theory at the University of Ljubljana and Postgraduate School ZRC SAZU

 01 470 63 05